The number of normal measures, revisited: Nonstationary support products

-In this section, we briefly develop the basic framework of iterating forcing with a nonstationary support.
+In this section, we briefly develop the basic framework of product forcing with a nonstationary support.
 All the ideas already appeared in one form or another in \cite{FriMag09}.
 Our presentation is influenced from \cite{benneriaunger2017homogeneouschanges} and \cite{ApterCummingsNormalMeasuresOnTallCards}.